future-architect/puml-themes/README.md

 # puml-themes

-PlantUML theme for all developper.
+PlantUML theme for all developers.

 ## Usage